-Organic solar cells are promising candidates for utilising solar energy due to their adjustable chemical structure and ease of processing for large area photovoltaic panels^{1,2}.
-Based on organic semiconductors commonly in organic/polymer blends with band-gap from 1.4 eV to 3 eV1, these materials absorb a small fraction of the solar spectrum.
-One approach to overcome this limitation is by stacking cells of different band-gap in tandem.
-However, new materials and devices with narrower band-gap require careful design^{2,3}, and understanding the diffusion dynamics is required to enhance the efficiency of the solar cells.
-Development of new and efficient organic devices has also been limited due to poor stability even after the encapsulation4 to protect from oxidation.
-In this note, the extensively studied blend Poly(3-hexyl)thiophene-2,5-diyl: [6,6]-phenyl C{61} butyric acid methyl ester (P3HT: PCBM) is characterised via steady-state and time-resolved spectroscopy.
+Organic solar cells are promising candidates for utilising solar energy due to their adjustable chemical structure and ease of processing for large area photovoltaic panels.^{1,2} Based on organic semiconductors commonly in organic/ polymer blends with band-gap from 1.4 eV to 3 eV,1 these materials absorb a small fraction of the solar spectrum.
+One approach to overcome this limitation is by stacking cells of different band-gaps in tandem.
+However, new materials and devices with a narrower band-gap require careful design,^{2,3} and understanding the diffusion dynamics is required to enhance the efficiency of the solar cells.
+Development of new and efficient organic devices has also been limited due to poor stability even after the encapsulation to protect from oxidation.4 In this note, the extensively studied blend Poly(3-hexyl)thiophene-2,5-diyl: [6,6]-phenyl C61 butyric acid methyl ester (P3HT: PCBM) is characterised via steady-state and time-resolved spectroscopy.

-Methods & Materials
+Methods and Materials

 Photoluminescence excitation, emission and electroluminescence spectra were measured using an FLS980 Fluorescence Spectrometer equipped with a 450 W Xe lamp and double excitation and emission monochromators.
-Gratings blazed at 250 nm and 750 nm were used at the excitation and emission arms, respectively.
-Higher diffraction orders were filtered by the integrated long wavepass filters in the FLS980.
-A photomultiplier tube detector (Hamamatsu, R928P) and an NIR-PMT (Hamamatsu, R5509-72) were used.
+Gratings blazed at 250 nm and 750 nm were used on the excitation and emission arms, respectively.
+Higher diffraction orders were filtered by the integrated long wave-pass filters in the FLS980.
+A photomultiplier tube detector (PMT-980) and an NIR-PMT (PMT-1700) were used.

-For time-resolved measurements, a picosecond pulsed diode laser (EPL-445, 438.40 nm, 5 mW) and a Ti-Sapphire laser (Coherent Verdi G10, 10W and Mira 900, 200 fs, 76 MHz) were used.
+For time-resolved measurements, a picosecond pulsed diode laser (EPL-445) and a Ti-Sapphire laser (Coherent Verdi G10, 10W and Mira 900, 200 fs, 76 MHz) were used.
 The Ti-Sapphire output was passed through a pulse picker resulting in repetition rate of 4.75 MHz and then frequency doubled to provide excitation at 445 nm.
-The fluorescence emission was detected by a micro-channel plate PMT detector (Hamamatsu, R38094-50).
+The fluorescence emission was detected by a micro-channel plate PMT detector (MCP-PMT).
 All three required detectors were simultaneously fitted in the ports available in the FLS980.

-Poly(3-hexyl)thiophene-2,5-diyl (P3HT) and [6,6]-phenyl C{61} butyric acid methyl ester (PCBM) in $1:1^5$ were dissolved in o-dichlorobenzene (Sigma-Aldrich, 240598) in a 17 mg/ml solution and stirred for 12 h at 50° C. This solvent was used due to its high boiling point at 180° C to assist structural ordering upon drying and further improve charge transport6.
+Poly(3-hexyl)thiophene-2,5-diyl (P3HT) and [6,6]-phenyl C{61} butyric acid methyl ester (PCBM) in 1:1 were dissolved in o-dichlorobenzene (Sigma-Aldrich, 240598) in a 17 mg/ ml solution and stirred for 12 h at 50°C.5 This solvent was used due to its high boiling point at 180°C to assist structural ordering upon drying and further improve charge transport.6

-The solution was spin-coated on quartz discs for 30 s at 1000 rpm, left for 2 h to cool down in a culture dish and finally annealed at 150° C for 10 min.
+The solution was spin-coated on quartz discs for 30 s at 1000 rpm, left for 2 h to cool down in a culture dish and finally annealed at 150°C for 10 min.
 To prevent exposure to air, the coated films were encapsulated with UV-cured epoxy on a quartz slide.
-The solution preparation, spin coating, annealing of the samples and encapsulation were done inside the glovebox having $0.1~\text{ppm}~\text{H}2\text{O}$ and O_2 .
+The solution preparation, spin coating, annealing of the samples and encapsulation were done inside the glovebox at 0.1 ppm H_2O and O_2 .